 NPS welcomed inclusivity expert Rosetta Lee from February 23-24

-Diversity at NPS
+Diversity and Inclusion at NPS

 National Presbyterian School is committed to being a community of inclusion that respects the uniqueness and dignity of each individual in a manner consistent with the School’s Core Values.